Flederossi/yxwm/README.md

 <br />

 ## Configuration
-There are a few configuration options directly in the [main.c](https://github.com/Flederossi/yxwm/blob/main/src/main.c) file which can be changed as needed, such as the terminal and launcher used on the specific keystroke event or the border settings.
+You can configure yxwm in the [config.h](https://github.com/Flederossi/yxwm/blob/main/src/include/config.h) file.
+Every option is described with a small comment.
 After configuring the variables, yxwm should be recompiled.